-Cash deposit refers to either depositing money manually into your account or through modes like money transfer or ATM.
+Cash deposit refers to depositing money manually into your account or through modes like money transfer or ATM.
 People often deposit money in banks to carry out transactions or to keep it safe.
-You can withdraw the money after the deposit has been made, and it will still be referred to as a cash deposit transaction.
+You can withdraw the money after depositing it and it will still be referred to as a cash deposit transaction.

-Cash deposits are monitored by the Income Tax department, and the cash deposit limit in savings account refers to the amount deposited by each person.
+Please note that cash deposits are monitored by the Income Tax department.
+The cash deposit limit in the savings account refers to the amount deposited by each person.
 It is calculated taking into account all the bank accounts of an individual.

 The cash deposit limit in savings account per day is Rs.1 Lakh.
 You can, however, deposit up to Rs.2,50,000 in a day as long as you don’t do it too often.